abhinay7047/CrewAI_Advance_agents/README.md

 4.  **Output:**
     *   The script will print detailed logs of the agent interactions to the console (`verbose=True`).
     *   A text report file named `<company_name_safe>_report_<timestamp>.txt` will be generated in the project root.
+    *   **Email Prompt:** After generating the report, the script will ask you to enter the recipient's email address in the terminal.
-    *   If email settings are correctly configured in `.env`, the script will attempt to send the report file to the `RECIPIENT_EMAIL`.
+    *   If a valid email is entered and sender settings in `.env` are correct, the script will attempt to send the report file.

 ## Configuration Details